 What We Recommend

 For a small farm or a first deployment, start with one cellular-connected controller that can expand later.
 A single Omni Genesis or Exodus controller reads the same sensors as a dedicated data logger would, but gives you the option to add control outputs later without replacing hardware.
-For larger operations, plan the LoRaWAN infrastructure upfront and use cellular gateways as redundant backhaul.
+For larger operations, plan around cellular as the connectivity that ships today, and keep in mind that the Genesis is modular and LoRaWAN-ready if you later grow into a dense single-property sensor network.

 Whichever path you choose, specify the hardware for the worst week of the year, not the average week.
 The day a logger goes down is rarely a sunny day in May.